ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/faq/what-is-a-collection.markdown

 A collection in RavenDB is a set of documents with the same tag.
 The tag is defined in `Raven-Entity-Name` metadata which is filled in by the client based on the type of an entity object that you store (the function responsible for tagging documents can by overwritten by using [customizations](#FindTypeTagName)).
-Note that documents that are in the same collection can have a completely different structure, what is fine because RavenDB is schemaless.
+Note that documents that are in the same collection can have a completely different structure, what is fine because RavenDB is schema-less.

 The collection is just a virtual concept.
 There is no influence on how or where the documents within the same collection are stored.
 However the collection concept has a great meaning for three RavenDB features: [the studio](../../studio), [the indexes](../../indexes/what-are-indexes) and [the document key generation](../TODO) on the client side.